-- Land Value Capture, Financing Mechanisms and other Incentives for developers to promote Non-motorized Transport - 6.
+- 5. Land Value Capture and Other Financing Mechanisms - 6.
 Supporting Infrastructure, Physical Implications and Cost Estimates - 7.
 Making the Case for TOD to the Public

 TOD FRAMEWORK

 The TOD Framework aims to organize the tools and resources to ensure a robust process for initiation, design and evaluation of TODs at multiple scales.
 The TOD framework consists of 5 steps: (1) Assess, (2) Enable, (3) Plan+Design, (4) Finance, and (5) Implement.
 This should not be considered a linear process, but rather a loop or cyclical process that continues.
 The Framework is adapted from the TOD Guidance Document for India (Ministry of Urban Development, India 2016) and Regenerating Urban Land (Amirtahmasebi, et al. 2016).
 It focuses on providing decision-makers with a step-by-step approach required to make informed decisions for developing a realistic TOD plan that is implementable and flexible, adaptable to local conditions, capacities and resources available.